Cambuchi/blog-src/content/posts/my-first-post.md

 # Assumptions

 * This guide is written for Windows 10, but very applicable to Linux/Mac.
-  * You have Git and Git Bash installed.
+  * Git and Git Bash are installed.
 This is how I use Git and run bash scripts on Windows 10.
 * Visual Studio Code was used to edit and create all of the files necessary.
 * For customizing: you have some understanding of how HTML/CSS/Javascript work.
 You can manipulate the DOM and find out classes/selectors for elements from the console.